 However, in November, the LfDI fined this small scale company, which was €20,000.
 It was a shock for many because it could go around €10 million or 2% of the company’s annual revenue.

 Poland On April 1, 2019, Poland’s DPA, the UODO, fined a digital marketing agency €220,000 for non-compliance with the GDPR’s data subject rights requirements.

 We all have heard Google’s cautionary tale.
 In January of 2019, the French DPA, the CNIL, fined the tech giant €50 million for violating the requirements of the Data Protection Regulations.
 A noteworthy fact, it received fine not in the reciprocation of a data breach but due to subject data complaints.

 The recent research of DLA Piper brought out some interesting statistics regarding data breaches and fines post-GDPR implementation.
-According to a report, published on February 2019, found that only 91 fines issued under the GDPR and 59,000 personal data breaches reported.
-Regulators main focus is high-profile and severe violations, leaving many companies waiting to see what may happen with their cases.
+According to a report, published in February 2019, found that only 91 fines issued under the GDPR and 59,000 personal data breaches reported.
+The regulator’s main focus is high-profile and severe violations, leaving many companies waiting to see what may happen with their cases.